sifive/freedom-e-sdk/README.md

 # README #

 This repository, maintained by SiFive, Inc, makes it easy to get started developing software for the Freedom E RISC-V platform.

+This branch contains the legacy v1_0 version.
+It's mostly useful now as including software for/shipped with the original HiFive1.

+New development since September 2018 is on the master branch.

 ### Contents ###